Chinemelu4/Reddit-Comment-Classification/README.md

 ### My Approach
 My approach for Machine learning projects is usually datacentric rather than model-centric.
 While there are very powerful deep learning models, I find that getting the training data quality and preparation optimal is usually more important.
 Hence my need to source a highly represenattove data before I began.
 So I did the following:

 1. I webscraped several thousand of comments from different relevant reddit communities eg ('medicine', 'surgery', 'veterinary', 'veterinaryprofession', 'vet') using the PRAW library.
-Below is my function to do that:
+Below is my function to do that, just in case you are interested in it:

 ```python
 import pandas as pd